homa93/homa93/README.md

 Data Scientist
 --------------

-I am a data scientist who loves everything about artificial intelligence!
+Leveraging data to drive business decisions as a data scientist :)

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [homamaleki98@gmail.com](mailto:homamaleki98@gmail.com)